c4tom/DreamDevBox/docs/getting-started/enter-the-php-container.rst

 .. code-block:: bash

    # Execute on the host operating system
-   C:/Users/user1/devilbox> shell.bat
+   C:/Users/user1/dreamdevbox> shell.bat

    # Now you are inside the PHP Linux container
-   devilbox@php-7.0.19 in /shared/httpd $
+   dreamdevbox@php-7.0.19 in /shared/httpd $

 How to become root
 ==================

-When you enter the container with the provided scripts, you are doing so as the user ``devilbox``.
+When you enter the container with the provided scripts, you are doing so as the user ``dreamdevbox``.
 If you do need to perform any actions as root (such as installing new software), you can use the password-less ``sudo``.

 .. code-block:: bash

-   # Inside the PHP Linux container as user devilbox
+   # Inside the PHP Linux container as user dreamdevbox
-   devilbox@php-7.0.19 in /shared/httpd $ sudo su -
+   dreamdevbox@php-7.0.19 in /shared/httpd $ sudo su -

    # Now you are root and can do anything you want
    root@php-7.0.19 in /shared/httpd $